 Try and think about what you want your photos to look like, who you are as a couple and where you’re having your engagement session.
 Once you’ve figured all that out you can go and try on some outfits together.
 I would say think about your colour palettes, don’t necessarily wear the same colour shirt but maybe match elements of your chosen colour or wear something from the similar colour way.

 For example a rust/burnt orange coloured dress would go super well with a black shirt but would look a little weird next to a yellow or green colour.
 If you’re thinking of wearing something patterned I would say go for it, but maybe consider just one of you going with something super bold and the other person picking colours to wear that are featured in those patterns rather than both of you wearing something super bold and clashing.
-Be mindful to try and stay away from logos/branded tshirts, a huge Nike or Superdry logo never looks cool in photos.
+Be mindful to try and stay away from logos/branded tshirts, a huge Nike or Superdry logo never look great in photos in the long run.

 CHECK YOUR ENVIRONMENT AND STYLE